 Before you return to the office, ensure that you go through each item on this checklist:

 Corban OneSource benefits administration support takes the drain off of in-house H.R. staff and supports your employees.
-Employees can always call with questions and receive clear answers.
+Employees can always call with questions and receive clear answers and we reduce the fear that returning to the office is killing my budget.

 Asking people to return to the office isn’t simple.
 The idea that people can walk in through the doors and take a seat is long gone.
 We can do now to plan and prepare so the employees get the least jarring experience possible.
 Have answers ready, keep your plans intact, and know that complaints and requests will soon flood into H.R. inboxes.